Private Schools in the Portland Metro Area

 The study, by consumer research site Niche.com, grades each school based on the academics, figures about diversity and survey responses.
 Released on Monday, the study gathered responses from more than 16,000 students, parents and recent alumni from across the nation and gave a numerical ranking to almost 4,000 schools.

 Oregon Episcopal School Founded in 1869, the Oregon Episcopal School (OES) offers a preK-12 program with a strong academic as well as extracurricular activities.
 The boarding program at OES serves students in Grades 9-12.
 Boarders comprise nearly one-quarter of the Upper School student body, and about one-half of the school’s boarders are international students.

 The school claims the highest average SAT math score (670) of any Oregon school.
 OES advocates a hands-on approach in which students design experiments to find the answers to questions they pose.

 OES is the science school of the Northwest.
-Everybody does a project and OES projects win at the national level and win regularly at the state level.
-"We were always out there dropping bowling balls or playing with toy cars and recording data to find out for ourselves what physics was about,” wrote a student in an email about her physics class.
+Everybody does a project and OES projects win at the national level and regularly win at the state level.
+“We were always out there dropping bowling balls or playing with toy cars and recording data to find out for ourselves what physics was about,” wrote a student in an email about her physics class.

 Since 1995, OES has racked up 66 total finalists and semifinalists in two prestigious national contests (Siemens Westinghouse and the Intel Science Talent Search).
-In 2010, two OES juniors, Matthew Fernandez and Akash Krishnan, won $100,000 after being chosen the top team entry in the Siemens Competition for Math, Science, and Technology.
+In 2010, two OES juniors, Matthew Fernandez and Akash Krishnan, won $100,000 after being chosen the top team entry in the Siemens Competition in Math, Science, and Technology.
 Matthew and Akash developed a computer algorithm to identify emotion in the human voice, which may have applications for helping people cope with autism.